anuragpatil66/AccessWiz/README.md

 With great power comes great responsibility.
 AccessWiz is a powerful tool that should be used responsibly and ethically.
 Ensure you have the proper authorization before using this tool.
 Use CipherNova for legitimate purposes, such as to gain Hands-On Experience, security enhancement, or educational exploration.
 Adhere to ethical standards and legal regulations when utilizing this tool.

-Feel free to explore and contribute to the CipherNova project, and safeguard your data with advanced encryption techniques!
+Feel free to explore and contribute to the AccessWiz project, and safeguard your data with advanced encryption techniques!

 **Note:** For a detailed explanation of each function and its usage, refer to the code documentation and comments.